Neoshrimp/LBoL-Entity-Sideloader/src/LBoL-Entity-Sideloader/README.md

 #### Change log

+`0.9.3` Update for LBoL 1.4+.
+Not compatible with previous game version.

 `0.9.231` Added Watermark dependency.

 `0.9.23` Made hard/soft reload to always hard reload.
 Sort of a workaround for reloading bugs.